jaythemishra/connect-4.0/documentation/README.md

-Rotate 4 README:
+Connect 4.0 README:

-	By Jay Mishra and Ryan Xia, 5/6/17
+	By Jay Mishra and Ryan Xia, 5/16/17